• Skip to primary navigation

 Also, if you want to paint or stain the frame a different color than the backing, go ahead and do that before attaching it.
 Painting or staining first will make it SO much easier.

 The pieces for the Christmas tree are made from a scrap 1×3 board and cut at 45 degree angles.
 I did this using my miter saw.
 The pieces are a little small, which can be intimidating to cut with a miter saw.
-Check the video for my tips on how to cut smaller pieces with a miter saw.
+Check the video at the top of this post for my tips on how to cut smaller pieces with a miter saw.

 cut scrap wood christmas tree pieces